istio/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-sds/index.md

 1. Instead of creating a `httpbin-credential` secret to hold all the credentials, you can create two separate secrets:

-   -`httpbin-credential` holds the server's key and certificate -`httpbin-credential-cacert` holds the client's CA certificate and must have the `-cacert` suffix
+   - `httpbin-credential` holds the server's key and certificate
+   - `httpbin-credential-cacert` holds the client's CA certificate and must have the `-cacert` suffix

 Create the two separate secrets with the following commands: